Sfinks Festival

-The Sfinks festival is a Belgian festival for world music at Boechout.
+The Sfinks festival is a Belgian festival for world music at Boechout, Belgium.
 The festival is held during the last weekend in July.

 History

 The festival was originally held (1975–1994) in a local school park.
 In 1982 the festival featured exotic music for the first time which changed its appearance forever.
 In 1992 and 1994, Friday and Thursday were added to the festival to accommodate the expanding program.
 In 1994, the venue was changed to a larger site, the 'Molenveld' in Boechout to accommodate the larger crowds.
 The festival currently receives about 40,000 visitors and over 40 bands each year.
 Since some years the festival has shrunk again to three days.

 Line-up

 1980

 Vermenton Plage, The McCalmans, Marie Jeanne Tellez, Arthus, Fiddle Feaver, Rum, Aristide Padygros, Fiddle Feaver, Stockton's Wing, Fran O'Rourke, Trol, Ossian, Bob Frank en Zussen, Brenda Wootton, Angélique Ionatos, Nino de San Andres y sus Flamenco Orkestra, Rocking Dopsie & The Cajun Twisters.